-Driver Examiner - A Government of Alberta Driver Examiner.
+Driver Examiner - A Government of Alberta Driver Examiner or Licensed Driver Examiner.

 Driving Instructor - A Driving Instructor licensed by the Government of Alberta, who is not a Senior Driving Instructor.

 Driver Training School - A licensed Driver Training School, person or partnership, or entity, including Driving Instructors of all levels, owners, and other employees.